limegimlet/covid_dataviz/about_data.md

 This applies to all Covid-19 data, not just what is visualized here.

-Nonetheless, even if this data is not 100% accurate, it still provides decent benchmarks of where we are, and rough signposts of where we might be heading in near future.
+Nonetheless, even if Covid data is not 100% accurate, it still provides decent benchmarks of where we are, and rough signposts of where we might be heading in near future.

-## About the data here (data caveats)
+## About this data (data caveats)

 These maps display Covid-19 indicator values. **The values are merely an approximation of the official government figures** used to determine if a threshold has been reached.